jbarnes850/deephermes-mlx/README.md

 - Install dependencies
 - Download the DeepHermes model optimized for your hardware
 - Provide options to:
-  - Launch an interactive chat interface
+  - 🤖 **Launch chat interface with reasoning** - Interactive chat with a DeepHermes Reasoning model
-  - Fine-tune a model with your data
+  - 🧠 **Fine-tune a reasoning model** - Customize the model with your local data
-  - Use LangChain integration
-  - **Run adaptive workflows** that automatically configure for your hardware
+  - 🔗 **Use LangChain integration** - Connect with the LangChain ecosystem
+  - ⚙️ **Run adaptive workflows** - Run local workflows with adaptive configurations (code generation, research, and content creation)
+  - 📚 **Use Retrieval-Augmented Generation (RAG)** - Import your local files for retrieval and generate responses with context.

 The adaptive workflows feature is core to DeepHermes MLX, intelligently adapting to your specific hardware capabilities to maximize performance while maintaining privacy.
 Choose from specialized workflows (General, Content Creation, Coding, Research) that configure every aspect of the ML pipeline based on your device's capabilities and your performance priorities.